davidonlaptop/presentations/mango.md

   - **Functional correctness (_accuracy_)** (ISO 25010)
     - We'll compare plink 1.9 and MANGO's results against results from plink 1.07
     - NOTE: the assesment method will be precised once the genomic analysis to be optimized has been selected
+    - TODO: How do we validate the accuracy?
+With a genetician?
     - Quality characteristics to evaluate (QUINT-2):
       - **Failure ratio**: *the ratio of incorrect processed transactions to the total of presented transactions*
       - **Significant digit ratio**: *the ratio of the implemented significant digits to the required significant digits.*